 Here are a few things to consider, to see, if you can pinpoint the exact cause of your cat’s sudden territorial tendencies (source 1):

-- Cat Reaches Maturity: When an adolescent cat reaches “maturity” (a year old or thereabouts) they can often become very territorial for a few weeks before they start to calm down again.
+When an adolescent cat reaches “maturity” (a year old or thereabouts) it can often become very territorial for a few weeks before it starts to calm down again.

 Are Maine Coon Cats Protective Of Their Owners?

 Maine Coons are generally very protective of their owners.

 They also tend to pick one family member very early on who will be their favorite.
 This family member will often receive the brunt of the Maine Coon overprotective charm.

 Here are some quick-to-identify characteristics of a protective Maine Coon:

 - Blocking Doorways: A Maine Coon sitting in the doorway so they can keep track of who comes in and who goes out is a common sign of a cat who is feeling protective.